metutam/introduction-to-computer-science/pset4/recover/README.md

 Realize, of course, that JPEGs can span contiguous blocks.
 Otherwise, no JPEG could be larger than 512 B. But the last byte of a JPEG might not fall at the very end of a block.
 Recall the possibility of slack space.
 But not to worry.
 Because this memory card was brand-new when I started snapping photos, odds are it’d been “zeroed” (i.e., filled with 0s) by the manufacturer, in which case any slack space will be filled with 0s.
 It’s okay if those trailing 0s end up in the JPEGs you recover; they should still be viewable.

 Now, I only have one memory card, but there are a lot of you!
-And so I’ve gone ahead and created a “forensic image” of the card, storing its contents, byte after byte, in a file called card.raw.
+And so I’ve gone ahead and created a “forensic image” of the card, storing its contents, byte after byte, in a file called `card.raw`.
 So that you don’t waste time iterating over millions of 0s unnecessarily, I’ve only imaged the first few megabytes of the memory card.
 But you should ultimately find that the image contains 50 JPEGs.